gfx-labs/spilo-images/README.md

 All images are built from Spilo source with:
 - `TIMESCALEDB_APACHE_ONLY=false` - Includes full TimescaleDB (not just Apache-licensed version)
+- `PGOLDVERSIONS` - Older PostgreSQL versions to include for pg_upgrade support
 - Explicit PostgreSQL versions
 - Multi-platform support (amd64, arm64)
+- Built on 8-core runners for faster compilation

 ## Available Images